OWASP/raider/docs/api/user/operations.rst

 Next
 ++++

-Inside the Authentication object NextStage is used to define the next step of the authentication process.
+Inside the Authentication object Next is used to define the next step of the authentication process.
 It can also be used inside "action" attributes of the other Operations to allow conditional decision making.

 .. code-block:: hylang